Ted Failon

 Mario Teodoro "Ted" Failon Etong (/tl/; born March 29, 1962) is a Filipino broadcast journalist and former politician.
 He served as a representative of the 1st district of Leyte from 2001 to 2004.
+He is currently under contract with TV5, hosting Ted Failon at DJ Chacha sa True FM on 105.9 True FM and Frontline sa Umaga on the former.

-A broadcast journalist previously for ABS-CBN, he previously presented news for Radyo Patrol Balita Alas-Siyete alongside Noli de Castro, and on his own program Failon Ngayon sa DZMM.
+A broadcast journalist previously for ABS-CBN, he previously presented news for Radyo Patrol Balita Alas-Siyete alongside Noli de Castro, and on his own program Failon Ngayon sa DZMM (later Failon Ngayon sa TeleRadyo).
 He also presented Hoy Gising!, the nightly news program TV Patrol (formerly TV Patrol World) from 2004 to 2020, and his own investigative program Failon Ngayon on television.

-Early life and education
+Education

-Failon was born as Mario Teodoro Failon Etong on March 29, 1962, to Jose Carson Etong, a jeepney driver, and Josefina Quibilan Failon, a market vendor.
+Failon's parents' grave at Manila Memorial Park – Sucat.

 Failon completed his elementary education at Sacred Heart High School in Tacloban in 1974.
 As a high school student, he worked as a room boy in Tacloban, a waiter, and a construction worker to help his family make ends meet.
 He completed his secondary education at Perpetual Help College of Rizal in Las Piñas in 1979.
 He later studied economics at Colegio de San Juan de Letran, during which he worked as a disc jockey (DJ), before transferring to Divine Word University to study mass communication.
 However, he did not complete his studies at either institution, as he also left school upon marriage in 1985.
 Failon finally graduated in 1996, earning his broadcast communication degree at the Polytechnic University of the Philippines.
 He also pursued law at the Arellano Law Foundation but did not finish the program.